|Upper Tahquamenon Falls,Lower Tahquamenon Falls, Tahquamenon Falls History |

-The beauty of this area is a must see when you are making your travel plans.
-Within the state park you will find many activities such as birding, fishing, hiking, sight-seeing, camping, snowmobiling, cross-country skiing, and more.
-The areas wildlife abound and by chance you may see black bear, whitetail deer, moose, and other wildlife.
+|Within the Tahquamenon Falls State Park you will find many activities such as birding, fishing, hiking, sight-seeing, camping, snowshoeing, cross-country skiing, and snowmobiling.
+Wildlife abounds throughout the Tahquamenon Falls and by chance you may see black bear, whitetail deer, and moose, along with a variety of birds.|

 Birding the Tahquamenon Falls State Park

 Migrating birds using Whitefish Point to enter or return from Canada, pass through the park every spring and fall.
 More than 300 species, including the rarities, have been documented using this migration corridor.

 The park also provides exciting birding during the breeding season.
-A variety of natural communities including, old-growth hardwood forests, red pine/white pine ridges, jack pine plains, grass and shrub peatlands, and black spruce bogs offer nesting habitat for approximately 125 species.
+A variety of natural communities including, old-growth hardwood forests, red pine/white pine ridges, jack pine plains, grass and shrub peat lands, and black spruce bogs offer nesting habitat for approximately 125 species.
 Among these are several boreal species including spruce grouse, gray jay, black-backed woodpecker and boreal chickadee.

 To learn more about this online booklet - please click here.